+Funds: TBD

+Type: TBD

+Status: TBD

+Source Type: TBD

-Funds: TBD Type: Status: Source Type: Description: As part of the process to initially identify programs for FPL 3b, Texas held discussions with county judges, NGOs, NRDA and NFWF.
+Description: As part of the process to initially identify programs for FPL 3b, Texas held discussions with county judges, NGOs, NRDA and NFWF.
 Projects that are selected for funding in Texas could likely include partnerships leveraging various funds, including RESTORE, NRDA and NFWF monies.
-All parties have emphasized the need to leverage DWH Oil spill associated funds, as well as other funds, and it is Texas' intent to consider leveraging as a criteria in selecting projects, including the recognition of previous projects and the potential for a new project to add to the cumulative impact to the area.
-Over the years NRDA and NFWF have invested in the Chenier Plains and we look forward to partnering with them in that geographic area.
+All parties have emphasized the need to leverage DWH Oil spill associated funds, as well as other funds, and it is Texas' intent to consider leveraging as a criteria in selecting projects, including the recognition of previous projects and the potential for a new project to add to the cumulative benefits.
+Over the years, NRDA and NFWF have invested in the Chenier Plains, and TCEQ looks forward to partnering with them in this geographic area.